 During the height of the pandemic in 2020, I wanted to find areas of nature, where I could get away from the crowded city.
 I noticed there was a beautiful sanctuary, Hall's Pond, across from Hawes Street (a station on the C Line - Green Line).
 At the time, I didn't feel comfortable on public transit, due to COVID, so I would walk to and from my apartment to Hall's Pond.

 Then, in February of 2021, I got more comfortable and decided to find other areas of nature on the subway.
 I finished all the subway stations in May of 2021, the commuter rail stations in February of 2022 and the buses and ferries in May of 2022.
-And again on September 14 with the East Boston Ferry and on December 12, with the Green Line extension to Medford/Tufts.
-417 different stations/buses/ferries.
+And again on September 14 with the East Boston Ferry, December 12 with the Green Line extension to Medford/Tufts, and January 23, 2023 with the Pawtucket Commuter Rail Station.
+418 different stations/buses/ferries.
 What started off as a bucket list item and an escape from being bullied, harassed and retaliated against by management at my subsidized housing, expanded into a travel book on the MBTA for all to enjoy and a travel consulting business.

 My audience includes those who love to travel and explore, but don't drive (or want to leave their car at home) and/or are disabled (like myself).
 I walk with a forearm crutch, so I made sure to find places where myself and others could go, within walking distance of the station/bus/ferry.